 Holy Transfiguration Cathedral.
 Construction began in 1787 during the journey of the Empress Catherine II in the southern regions of the Russian Empire.
 The empress personally laid the first stone; this fact is considered to be the foundation of the city.
 The construction was finished only in 1835.

 The cathedral is located in the middle of the green square in the historic part of Dnepropetrovsk.
 During the Soviet times, the building was used as a museum of atheism, which helped to save it from destruction and preserve the interior.
 Sobornaya Square, 1.

 Holy Trinity Cathedral.
 The cathedral is the main church of the city.
 In 1930s, Bolsheviks closed the cathedral, but the service was resumed in 1941.
 Troitskaya Square, 7.

 Monastic Island.
-The island is the historic core of the city; it is a favorite vacation spot of townspeople.
-It is rocky in its upper part, sandy at the back, for centuries the island had served as a stop to rest on complicated trade or military ways along the Dnieper River.
+This island is the historic core of the city; it is a favorite vacation spot of townspeople.
+It is rocky in its upper part, sandy at the back.
+For centuries the island served as a stop to rest on trade and military ways along the Dnieper River.

 Dnepropetrovsk railway station

 Historical Museum.
 The museum was founded in 1849.
-Here you can see about seven thousand exhibits telling the history of the region from ancient times to the mid-twentieth century.
-Near the museum there is a collection of Scythian monuments.
+Here you can see about seven thousand exhibits telling the history of the region from ancient times to the mid-20th century.
+Near the museum, there is a collection of Scythian monuments.
 Karl Marx Avenue, 16.
 Opening hours: 10:00-16:00, day off - Monday.

 Other places of interest